apptension/saas-boilerplate/docs/cicd/README.md

 You can create both using a following command:

 > Note: This command will output a value with a password in a plain text!
-> You can pipe it to `xclip` in Linux or to `pbcopy` in  OS to save it directly to your clipboard.
+> You can pipe it to `xclip` in Linux or to `pbcopy` in Mac OS to save it directly to your clipboard.

 ```sh
 make aws-vault